puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`persist_avp_no`

 Persist AVP number for Diameter Persistency.
-In case this AVP is not defined in Base RFC 3588 and it is nested inside a Grouped AVP, define a sequence of AVP numbers (max 3) in order of parent to child.
-So say persist AVP number X is nested inside AVP Y which is nested in Z, then define the list as  Z Y X.
+If this AVP is not defined in Base RFC 3588 and it is nested inside a Grouped AVP, define a sequence of AVP numbers (max 3) in order of parent to child.
+So if persist AVP number X is nested inside AVP Y, which is nested in Z, then you would define the list as  Z Y X.

 Minimum value: 1